Gadiel-S/projeto-the-last-of-us/README.md

 # Projeto The Last Of Us

-Esse é um projeto guiado feito para aprender as bases do HTML, CSS e Javascript
+Esse é um projeto guiado feito para aprender as bases do HTML, CSS e Javascript.

 ## Screenshot